NOTICE!

 Stage 7: Skeleton Dome

 An interesting (and also sorta disturbing) detail is the “snow” in the stage, which is presumed to be something else entirely, that is bone dust.
 It’s a rare case of clever showing, not telling, as it’s never said that’s what it is.
-Also, because of the first mission’s placement, Sonic apparently spends the next three restoring Solomon.
+Also, because of the first paragraph’s placement, Sonic apparently spends the next three restoring Solomon.

 Solomon says the djinn have gone mad… and that more of them have appeared… and that Erazor is godlike… and that he has a weakness… and that he escaped from his lamp.
 He really is just telling Sonic things that Shahra will go on to tell him anyway, although he does believe Sonic to be cursed, which he technically is given the arrow in his chest.